Pelmen323/Kaiserreich_Autotests/README.md

 - unused country flags test (finds all country flags that are set but never checked)
 - unused state flags test (finds all state flags that are set but never checked)
 - unused event targets test (finds all event targets that are set but never checked)
+- unused OOB files (files with unit templates and/or division/ships spawns that are not used)
 - missing global flags test (finds all global flags that are not set but checked)
 - missing country flags test (finds all country flags that are not set but checked)
 - missing state flags test (finds all state flags that are not set but checked)
 - missing event targets test (finds event targets that are not set but checked)
+- missing OOB files (files with unit templates and/or division/ships spawns that are missing)
 - cleared global flags test (finds all global flags that are not set but cleared)
 - cleared country flags test (finds all country flags that are not set but cleared)
 - cleared state flags test (finds all state flags that are not set but cleared)